StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 2. You can also add optional configuration to specify where imported Dynatrace topology will end up in StackState:
    - **domain** - The domain to use for imported topology (default dynatrace).
    - **environment** - The environment to use for imported topology (default production).
-3. Other configuration options are:
+3. Other optional configuration options are:
+   - **min_collection_interval** - The frequency with which topology data is retrieved from Dynatrace.
+If you have a large amount of topology data to collect from Dynatrace, the topology check will need to run for longer .
+Default `300` seconds.
-   - **verify** - To verify the certificate for https.
+   - **verify** - To verify the certificate for HTTPS.
-   - **cert** - The path to certificate file for https verification.
+   - **cert** - The path to the certificate file for HTTPS verification.
    - **keyfile** - The path to public key of certificate for https verification.
    - **timeout** - Timeout for requests.
    - **relative_time** - The relative timeframe for retrieving topology.